 The principal enemy of timber doors is excess exposure to moisture or dryness.
 Having left our custody, we have no control over the conditions to which they are subjected and to avoid any subsequent cause for disappointment, we strongly advise the following advice is heeded.
-If suitable care and treatment is not taken, stresses within wood may be released, resulting in movement or distortion such as swelling, warping, splitting or even discolouration.
-No liability will be accepted when problems are moisture related.
+If suitable care and treatment is not taken to prevent the free passage of moisture either into or out of the wooden door, stresses within timber may be released resulting in movement or distortions such as swelling, shrinking, warping, splitting, twisting or even discolouration.
+We are unable to accept any liability for any failings where they have arisen due to the free passage of moisture.